 The Great Wall of China was built over a millennium to ward off nomadic raiders.
 With Africa's farmlands threatened by an enemy more pernicious than any Mongolian horde, Senegal is leading a 12-nation cooperative effort to erect a living defense system aptly named, the Great Green Wall of Africa.

 The Sahara is currently the second largest desert in size, only smaller than Antarctica.
 However, unlike its frozen relative, the Sahara is actually expanding.
 The United Nations estimates that, by 2025, two thirds of Africa's arable land will be covered in Saharan sand, vastly expanding the current 9 million square kilometers.
 Even if these predictions prove aggressive, the effects of farmland destruction on a continent already hard-pressed for food would be devastating on any level.

 With this peril in sight, the leaders of Senegal, Mauritania, Mali, Burkina Faso, Niger, Nigeria, Chad, Sudan, Eritrea, Ethiopia, and Djibouti have banded together on an unprecedented endeavor to stave off impending catastrophe.
 Once complete, Africa's Green Wall will be a manmade forest of drought-resistant trees (principally acacia) stretching across the entire continent.

-9 miles wide and 4,750 miles long, the vision for the project is as ambitious as it is necessary.
-Thus far, only 330 miles of greenery stands guard in Northern Senegal, and has cost the Sengalese government over $6 million since the start of digging in 2008.
+Nine miles wide and 4,750 miles long, the vision for the project is as ambitious as it is necessary.
+Thus far, only 330 miles of greenery stands guard in Northern Senegal, and costing the Sengalese government over $6 million since the start of digging in 2008.
 International organizations have pledged over $3 billion to the monumental defense system.